FakadoDev/FakadoDev/README.md

 ### What is your ethnicity?
 > Oh, you wonder about those kinds of things?
 Yes, I am **black**.
 Yes, I am **Muslim** and yes, **I can take jokes to a certain extent**

-### Wait...
-You said something about FateAmplex??
-Is that your old account?
-> Yeah, **it is**.
-That was my main github account before I lost access to multiple accounts.
-The reason is because I did not backup my stuff before wiping.
-Dumb of me.

 # Different projects I've done!

 ### DiscordJS bot 🤖